Blog

 Preserving Culture in the Curriculum: Integrating Community Heritage into Schools

-Why Local Culture Belongs in the Classroom Embedding local history, language, crafts, and livelihoods into lessons helps students see school as connected to their lives
+Embedding local history, language, crafts, and livelihoods into lessons helps students see school as connected to their lives and community.

 Parent Power: How Families Can Boost Student Success in Mayaro and Guayaguayare

-Why Parent Engagement Matters Strong parental involvement improves student outcomes by reinforcing expectations, supporting learning at home, and partnering with teachers.
-Local leaders and parent
+Strong parental involvement improves student outcomes by reinforcing expectations, supporting learning at home, and partnering with teachers.

 Supporting Teachers in Rural Schools: Professional Development and Retention Strategies

-The Rural Teaching Challenge Rural schools face higher turnover, isolation, and resource constraints that undermine continuity and student outcomes.
-National initiatives emphasize ongoing teacher development
+Rural schools face higher turnover, isolation, and resource constraints that undermine continuity and student outcomes.

 Digital Learning in Coastal Classrooms: Expanding Access and Skills for Mayaro Students

-The Current Landscape and Why Digital Matters Many families in Mayaro have benefited from targeted digital literacy programmes that help parents and caregivers support children’s
+Many families in Mayaro have benefited from targeted digital literacy programmes that help parents and caregivers support children’s online learning, showing that community training boosts home‑school continuity and student engagement.

 From Classroom to Career: School Pathways and Local Employment Opportunities

-Aligning Curriculum with Local Employment Needs Secondary schools should map local and emerging industries—fishing, tourism, small business, construction, energy services and ICT services—and adapt subject
+Secondary schools should map local and emerging industries—fishing, tourism, small business, construction, energy services and ICT services—and adapt subject offerings to match and modernise those opportunities.

 Bridging the Gap: Community‑School Partnerships